joklawitter/GraphGenerators/README.md

 # GraphGenerators
 Collection of generators for various different graph classes.
+The output format is [GraphML](http://graphml.graphdrawing.org/).

 ## Graph classes
 The list below contains all graph classes supported so far.
 All graphs are simple, which means they have no loops or multi-edges.
 The parameter *n* stands for number of vertices, *m* for number of edges, *d* for dimension, *p* for a probability, *g/g1/g2* for a graph, *s* for a seed.